Homepage

 The prosecutor denies an increase in murders in Cuba and blames social media for greater visibility

-Trump Organization found guilty in tax fraud criminal scheme case
+Trump Organization found guilty in criminal tax fraud scheme case

-Prosecutor threatens Cubans filmed in videos during protests in Havana
+Prosecutor's Office threatens Cubans filmed in videos during protests in Havana

 Trump refuses to testify about his finances before the New York prosecutor

-Florida's attorney general urges Biden to declare fentanyl a "weapon of mass destruction."
+Florida's Attorney General urges Biden to declare fentanyl a "weapon of mass destruction."

 Cuba and Spain's Attorney General sign cooperation agreement

-The U.S. demands the release of 11J protesters nearly a year after the demonstrations
+The U.S. demands the release of the protesters from July 11 as nearly a year passes since the demonstrations

 Cuban television shows images for the first time of the trials against the protesters from July 11th

-Prosecutor requests 20 years in prison for woman who participated in 11J protest
+Prosecutor requests 20 years in prison for woman who participated in the July 11 protest

-Cuban Prosecutor's Office threatens legal action against those participating in the 15N march
+Cuban Prosecutor's Office threatens criminal proceedings against those participating in the November 15 march

 The Transition Council strongly condemns the attack in Paris and urges France to find those responsible

-The Attorney General exonerates Díaz-Canel from the crime of spreading epidemics
+Attorney General exonerates Díaz-Canel from the crime of spreading epidemics

 The U.S. Attorney General has evidence that Antifa is behind the violence during the protests over George Floyd's death